AbuSuudy/ADXAPI/README.md

 ## Testing
 > [!WARNING]
-> As expected unit test will fail when azure resouce has been removed to save money.
-Resource could re-created using this bicep template.
+> As expected some integration test will fail when azure resouce has been removed to save money.
+ADX resource could be re-created using this bicep [template](ADXAPI/Bicep/main.bicep)

 ## Integration Test
 - Check if correct status code is returned from the API when different claims role types are used and if token is present or not.